Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-luck-legends/roll/champions-of-chance/rules/_index.md

 On your turn, you do a **battle**.

 * Pick the **opponent**: any other player.
-* The opponent picks a **number**: anything between 1 and 6.
+* The opponent picks a **number**: anything between 2 and 6.
 Both battlers make their die as large as the _number_ stated.
 * Finally, you pick the **challenge**: either _lowest_ or _highest_.

 _What does it mean to make your "die as large as X"?_ For example, if the opponent said "3", then both players only select 3 cards from their deck as their "die" this round.
+You may see and choose the cards you select.

+{{% remark %}}
 If you can't meet the number, simply use your entire deck.
+{{% /remark %}}

 Both battlers "roll their die": shuffle the selected cards and reveal one at random.